-$\mbox{\bf essential } \mbox{\bf task}$ - A specified or implied task that an organization must perform to accomplish the mission.
+essential task - A specified or implied task an organization must perform to accomplish the mission.

 evaluation criteria - Standards used by the staff during course of action analysis and comparison to help identify advantages and disadvantages of the various courses of action with the intent of making a decision recommendation to the Commander.
-(NWP 5-01)
+(NTRP 1-02)